 Shadow researchers in your workplace.

 Offer to do projects for small businesses, start-ups or friends/family who own businesses to practice the end-to-end process of research (ideally they will pay you at least a nominal amount) – this is good practice for pitching projects and communicating the value of research.
+If you can get paid, great.

 Create your own projects by finding a product to evaluate or a question to explore, oriented toward solving a problem or improving an experience.